Some faculty have had success using a combination of the following types of materials in lieu of a traditional textbook:

 Open Educational Resources - OERs

-OERs, are classroom and study materials that are available online that can be reused and modifed for educational purposes by others.
+OERs are classroom and study materials that are available online that can be reused and modified for educational purposes by others.
 See the OER page for more info.

 Library Ebooks & Chapters from Library Ebooks

-Library ebooks can be read via an internet browser with an institutional login.
+Library ebooks can be read online with an institutional login.
 It may be feasible to assign chapters from different ebooks.
 There can be advantages and disadvantages to assigning library ebooks as course readings.
-See the Library Ebooks page.
+See the Library Ebooks page for more information.

 Links to Articles in the Library's Collection

 When the library has an article in electronic form, you can provide a link to students and save them the cost of course-packs.
 See the Online Articles page for details on how to do this successfully.

 Some new entrants to the textbook market offer students the choice of very inexpensive e-texts or low cost print versions of the same.
 These publishers' low cost models mean that they don't send publisher's reps to your office, so you need to investigate via publisher web sites.
 See the Alternative Texts page.